it3xl/git-repo-sync/README.md

 ## git repositories mirroring

-**gitSync** is an automated synchronization of two remote Git repositories with auto conflict solving.
+**gitSync** is an automated synchronization of any two remote Git repositories with auto conflict solving.

 ## Scenarios of usage